-Kristiina Vuori, M.D., Ph.D., is President of the Sanford-Burnham Medical Research Institute, Professor and Pauline & Stanley Foster Presidential Chair, and Director of the National Cancer Institute-designated Cancer Center at Sanford-Burnham.
+Kristiina Vuori, M.D., Ph.D., is President of the Sanford Burnham Prebys Medical Discovery Institute (SBP), Pauline & Stanley Foster Presidential Chair, and Professor at the Institute’s National Cancer Institute (NCI)-designated Cancer Center.

-Throughout her career, Dr. Vuori has received numerous research grants and awards from NIH, NCI, Department of Defense (DoD), and the California Cancer Research Programs.
+Throughout her career, Dr. Vuori has received numerous research grants and awards from NIH, NCI, Department of Defense (DoD), Stand Up To Cancer Dream Team, and the California Cancer Research Programs.
 Dr. Vuori was selected as a PEW Scholar in the Biomedical Sciences in 1997 (dubbed as “20 most promising scientists in America”).
-Additionally, Dr. Vuori serves in a wide variety of advisory capacities to NCI and other cancer organizations, including advisory roles for the NCI's Developmental Therapeutics Program and Center for Strategic Scientific Initiatives.
-She has served on several NIH and DoD study sections, and is past chair of the DoD Breast Cancer Research Program’s prestigious “Innovator Award” panel.
-She also serves on numerous editorial boards for scientific journals, institutional scientific advisory boards, and as a consultant for pharmaceutical companies.
+She was elected to the National Academy of Inventors (NAI) in 2014.
+Additionally, Dr. Vuori has served in a wide variety of advisory capacities to NCI and other cancer organizations, including advisory roles for the NCI's Developmental Therapeutics Program, Center for Strategic Scientific Initiatives, and the National Cancer Advisory Board.
+She has served on several NIH and DoD study sections, and is the past chair of the DoD Breast Cancer Research Program’s prestigious “Innovator Award” panel.
+Dr. Vuori has served or currently serves on Board of Directors for American Association for Cancer Research (AACR), California Breast Cancer Research Program (CBCRP), Florida Inventors Hall of Fame and WebMD.
+She also serves on numerous editorial boards for scientific journals, institutional scientific advisory boards, and as consultant for pharmaceutical companies.
 Additionally, she is co-founder of three biotechnology companies.
 Orally bioavailable drugs to combat chemotherapy-induced anemia that have been developed based on Dr. Vuori’s discoveries are currently undergoing phase II clinical testing.